What is the average number of clients on a Babes in Bali tour?

 Cathy Gotfried, the owner of Erawan Travel Ventures and creator of the Babes in Bali journeys will accompany you the entire time in Bali.
 There will also be hand selected local guides who will travel with us.

 What currency do you price the tour in?

-For our groups, all our prices are in Canadian Dollars.
+For our groups, we have pricing in both Canadian and US Dollars.

 How can I pay my deposit or final payment?

 You can either pay by cheque (payable to Erawan Travel Ventures) or credit card.
 There is no surcharge for using a credit card.

 How can I get pricing and itinerary details?